NullRabbit

 Open source.

 Inspect the code.
-Run it air-gapped if you need to.
+Run it air-gapped.
 Audit every decision.
 No black-box vendor inference on your traffic.

 Three steps.